Ethics and Professionalism (PGY1s)

 Teaching to Teach (PGY1s)

-The Program Director reviews principals of effective teaching in an interactive session.
+The Program Director reviews principles of effective teaching in an interactive session.